 How to make this recipe

-If you need a dish for a potluck or picnic, this is the best pasta.
-Al dente pasta is tossed with zesty feta cheese, sliced black olives, and tomatoes (or roasted red pepper), all tossed with a flavorful basil pesto to create the perfect side dish.
+If you need a quick and tasty dish for a potluck or picnic, this is your solution!
+Al dente pasta is tossed with zesty feta cheese, sliced black olives, and tomatoes (or roasted red pepper), all coated in a flavorful basil pesto to create the perfect side dish or vegetarian main.
 Your friends and family will definitely be asking you for the recipe of this delicious salad.

 It could not be easier to throw together.
 Here’s the simple method: